metio/terraform-provider-k8s/docs/data-sources/snapshot_storage_k8s_io_volume_snapshot_class_v1_manifest.md

 page_title: "k8s_snapshot_storage_k8s_io_volume_snapshot_class_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "snapshot.storage.k8s.io"
 description: |-
-  VolumeSnapshotClass specifies parameters that a underlying storage system uses when creating a volume snapshot.
-A specific VolumeSnapshotClass is used by specifying its name in a VolumeSnapshot object.
-VolumeSnapshotClasses are non-namespaced
+  VolumeSnapshotClass specifies parameters that a underlying storage system uses whencreating a volume snapshot.
+A specific VolumeSnapshotClass is used by specifying itsname in a VolumeSnapshot object.VolumeSnapshotClasses are non-namespaced
 ---

 # k8s_snapshot_storage_k8s_io_volume_snapshot_class_v1_manifest (Data Source)

-VolumeSnapshotClass specifies parameters that a underlying storage system uses when creating a volume snapshot.
-A specific VolumeSnapshotClass is used by specifying its name in a VolumeSnapshot object.
-VolumeSnapshotClasses are non-namespaced
+VolumeSnapshotClass specifies parameters that a underlying storage system uses whencreating a volume snapshot.
+A specific VolumeSnapshotClass is used by specifying itsname in a VolumeSnapshot object.VolumeSnapshotClasses are non-namespaced

 ## Example Usage